felipenoris/OptimizingIR.jl/docs/src/index.md

 julia_basic_block_test_function(10.0)
 ```

-Inspecting Julia's lowered IR we can see that `%1` and `%5` are the same constants, and are not reused in later instructions.
+Inspecting Julia's lowered IR we can see that `%1` and `%5` are repeated instructions that compute the same constant value.

 ```julia
 julia> @code_lowered julia_basic_block_test_function(10.0)